 As I mentioned above there are two implementations of BGP PIC namely, BGP pic edge and BGP pic core.

 Let’s start with BGP PIC Core.

-In the above figure R1, R2, R3, R4 and R5 belongs to AS 100, R6 and R7 belongs to AS 200.
+In the above figure R1, R2, R3, R4, and R5 belong to AS 100, and R6 and R7 belong to AS 200.

 There are two EBGP connections between ASBRs of the Service Providers.

 Everybody told you so far that BGP is slow because BGP is used for scalability in the networks, not for fast convergence, right?

 But that is wrong too.
 Or at least not enough to understand how BGP converges!

 If BGP relies on the control plane to converge of course it will be slow since the default timers are long ( BGP MRAI, BGP Scanner, and so on, although you don’t need to rely on them as I will explain now ), prefixes, and path information are too much for Best path selection algorithm to select the second-best path to advertise in case primary path fails.